 The special study or project (199) is for the purpose of allowing students to increase their knowledge of a subject matter not included in regular course offerings.
+These courses are at times referred to as Independent Study courses.

 Special studies shall be available to those students who have accumulated the skills and breadth of academic experience necessary to utilize this special learning method.
 Special study credit shall be limited to nine semester units at Cuyamaca College.
 The unit value for a special study or project will be determined on the basis of one semester unit for each 48 hours of work.
+Coursework is degreeapplicable, but not transferable.

 A typewritten one-page paper describing the goals and methods of the special study or project is to be written by the student and attached to the contract.
 This paper will be used as a criterion for acceptance or rejection of the proposal.
 This paper will also be used by the instructor to evaluate the extent to which the stated goals of the special study have been achieved.
 Grades will be assigned by the instructor based on the level of this achievement.
-The Cuyamaca College grading policy applies to 199's.
+The Cuyamaca College grading policy applies to special study courses.